To be patentable, it takes a invention.

 A scientific theory is simply an intellectual activity.

-Nevertheless, new semiconductor devices and their manufacturing processes may be patentable even if the superconductivity theory is not (G-II Guidelines 3.2).
+However, new semiconductor devices and their manufacturing processes may be patentable even if the theory of superconductivity is not (#8217;G-II Guidelines 3.2).

 2.2.3.
 Mathematical methods

-If a mathematical method (such as a rapid division method or an electrical filtering method) is not patentable, a machine implementing it can be (G-II Guidelines 3.3).
+If a mathematical method (such as a rapid division method or an electrical filtering method) is not patentable, a machine implementing it can be (#8217;G-II Guidelines 3.3).

-Decision " VICOM », T208 / 84 Stresses the difference between a mathematical method ( abstract concept prescribing how to deal with numbers") And a patentable technical process that uses a mathematical method (" this method applies to a physical entity (which may be a physical object, but also an image stored in the form of an electrical signal) [...] and this results in a certain modification of this entity").
+The decision & #8220;VICOM” , T208 / 84 highlights the difference between a mathematical method (& #8220;abstract concept prescribing how to deal with numbers& #8220;) and a patentable technical process which uses a mathematical method (& #8220;this process is applied to a physical entity (which can be a material object, but also an image stored in the form of an electrical signal) […] and this results in a certain modification of this entity“).